apitoolkit/apitoolkit-landing/docs/sdks/php/laravel/index.md

 # Laravel SDK Guide

-To integrate your FastifyJs application with APItoolkit, you need to use this SDK to monitor incoming traffic, aggregate the requests, and then send them to APItoolkit's servers.
-Kindly follow this guide to get started and learn about all the supported features of APItoolkit's **FastifyJs SDK**.
+To integrate your Laravel application with APItoolkit, you need to use this SDK to monitor incoming traffic, aggregate the requests, and then send them to APItoolkit's servers.
+Kindly follow this guide to get started and learn about all the supported features of APItoolkit's **Laravel SDK**.

 ```=html
 <hr>